 The Importance of Fitness as We Age

-Starting a lifestyle altering workout program at any age is very beneficial, but more so as you get older.
+Starting a lifestyle-altering workout program at any age is very beneficial, but more so as you get older.
 While there are indeed many reasons to take it easy and slow down as you age, there are even more reasons to get active.
-Improving your mood and relieving stress are just two of countless benefits you will experience by giving up your sedentary lifestyle.
-Reaping these rewards don’t have to involve strenuous gym workouts or mile-long daily runs either.
-Even by adding more movement and activity to your life on a daily basis you can boost your health and general well-being significantly.
+Improving your mood and relieving stress are just two of the countless benefits you will experience by giving up your sedentary lifestyle.
+Reaping these rewards doesn’t have to involve strenuous gym workouts or mile-long daily runs either.
+Even by adding more movement and activity to your life on a daily basis, you can boost your health and general well-being significantly.

-According to John Hopkins Medicine, a decline in mobility, muscle mass and strength are all fairly common causes of inactivity amongst older adults which can have serious health implications including mental well-being and venous disorders.
-Reduced muscular function can impair the lymphatic and venous systems of the elderly as arteries and veins rely on muscle contractions to pump blood through the body.
-This is of particular truth in the lower limbs where lymphatic fluids and blood have to fight against gravity to move up the legs.
-Impaired vascular strength and damage can lead to disorders such as chronic venous insufficiency (CVI) which may often be an unavoidable part of ageing but something which can be very effectively addressed with compression treatment.
+According to John Hopkins Medicine, a decline in mobility, muscle mass, and strength are all fairly common causes of inactivity amongst older adults which can have serious health implications including mental well-being and venous disorders.
+The reduced muscular function can impair the lymphatic and venous systems of the elderly as arteries and veins rely on muscle contractions to pump blood through the body.
+This is particularly true in the lower limbs where lymphatic fluids and blood have to fight against gravity to move up the legs.
+Impaired vascular strength and damage can lead to disorders such as chronic venous insufficiency (CVI) which may often be an unavoidable part of aging but something which can be very effectively addressed with compression treatment.

 It is perfectly normal to feel overwhelmed by the mere thought of embarking on a new lifestyle you can be rest assured before long you feel like you have been at it your entire life.
 Remember to speak to your doctor before starting a new exercise routine and stop immediately if you experience any pain or shortness of breath while exercising.